DataDog/integrations-core/ibm_mq/README.md

 #### On Linux

-Update your `LD_LIBRARY_PATH` to include the location of the libraries (or create this environment variable if it doesn't exist yet).
+Update your `LD_LIBRARY_PATH` to include the location of the libraries.
+Create this environment variable if it doesn't exist yet.
-For example, if you installed the cliend under `/opt`:
+For example, if you installed the client under `/opt`:

 ```text
 export LD_LIBRARY_PATH=/opt/mqm/lib64:/opt/mqm/lib:$LD_LIBRARY_PATH